Fran-98/pytol/docs/procedural_engine.md

-# Procedural Mission Engine (scaffold)
+# Procedural Mission Engine

-This package introduces typed, modular building blocks for terrain-aware procedural mission generation while keeping a clean contract for a future dynamic campaign engine.
+This package provides complete procedural mission generation with terrain-aware unit placement, intelligent objectives, and player spawning at airbases.
+It generates fully playable missions ready for VTOL VR.

-Status: scaffolding only (no unit placement yet).
-It returns a Mission object with environment/time defaults applied so you can integrate it with the existing mission/campaign workflow.
+The engine creates missions with route planning, enemy unit placement, mission-specific objectives, and automatic player spawning using the Base Spawn Points system.

 ## API